-Additional verification measures for the drill data included confirming drill-hole collars against scans of original drill logs and the historical collar table in Fellows; cross-referencing mapped drill-hole locations among different generations of maps; and cross-checking drill assay data against assay reports and summary tables.
+Additional verification measures for the historical drill data included confirming drill-hole collars against scans of original drill logs and the historical collar table in Fellows; cross-referencing mapped drill-hole locations among different generations of maps; and cross-checking drill assay data against assay reports and summary tables.
 No historical drill core is available for re-sampling.
+Several of Arizona Metals' drill holes have intersected historic mine workings within meters of predicted locations, validating the accuracy of the company's 3D geologic model and location of historic mineralization.
+Arizona Metals' data has been verified by direct management by the Kay Mines Technical Report author, who serves as Vice President of Exploration for the company.
+Data verification measures include design of exploration programs, management of field personnel and contractors, determination of analytical parameters, liaison with laboratory, downloading of laboratory data, collation of laboratory data with field data, and cross checking of databases.

 The author of the Kay Mine Technical Report believes that the data currently available are adequate for the purposes of the Kay Mine Technical Report.
-As stated above, before any of the historical project data could be used with confidence it would be necessary to verify the data with new drill samples processed with current best practices for sample preparation, analysis, security, and QAQC.